Creative Mindset: A Simple Guide to a Creative Mindset

 A growth mindset is the opposite.
 If you believe you can change and learn new abilities with work, then you have a growth mindset.

-Why mindsets matter
+Why your mindset matter creatively

 Your mindset plays a huge role in how you live your life and how you cope with life’s challenges.
 In this article, Carol Dweck explains from her studies on mindsets, that people with a fixed mindset tend to look for other people’s approval.
 They also tend to be less resilient and throw in the towel more often when things get tough.

 Your mindset matters because it’s the foundation of how you see yourself and others.
-How you deal with problems and challenges at work and at home depends a lot on your mindset.
+How you deal with problems and challenges at work, and at home, depends a lot on your mindset.

 As well as a fixed mindset and growth mindset, you can also have a creative mindset, which is super useful when you want to do creative work.
-Obvs :-)

 A simple guide to a creative mindset

-Make mistakes

 Make mistakes on purpose.
+Seriously!

-This may sound like a silly idea.
-Why make mistakes if you can avoid them?
-This is the thinking you’ve been trained to think.
-In school and society.
-A creative mindset is a mindset of exploring and trying new things and seeing new connections.
+A creative mindset is about exploring and trying new things, seeing new connections.
 If you’re afraid to make mistakes you won’t go where you need to go.

 The fear of what’ll happen if you make a mistake will hold you back.

-Mistakes are not your enemy.
-They are not bad.
-They are just a way of not doing something.
 Train yourself to say you love mistakes.
 Write in big letters “I love mistakes” on a piece of paper and hang it where you can see it.

 If you train yourself to like mistakes, and you expect to make mistakes, then they won’t feel as scary and they won’t stop you from being creative.

-Be silly, use your sense of humor.
+Tip 2: Be silly, use your sense of humor.

 A creative mindset is probably best compared with playfulness.
 The reason we assume kids are more creative than adults, is because they play.
-Everything is play and imagination, pretending as kids.
-They will give it a go, when they don’t know something, which is most things.
+Everything is play, imagination, and pretending as kids.

 If being silly is a step too far out of your comfort zone, you can practice lightening up a little, by doing something just for fun.
 For no reason at all, but just because.
-Have no goal, no intention to it well, don’t show it anybody, just do something random, because you feel like doing it.

 Play “I spy with my little eye” when you’re driving.
 Make up fun stories about random people you see on the street, draw with your non-dominant hand, or upside down.

 Apart filling you with light and joyful energy, being silly relaxes the fight/flight/freeze part of your brain, which gives you access to the more creative part of your brain.
-If you need a science reason to have fun, there it is! :)

 Question to ask: